 Effects of oyster clays against elevated cholesterol

-Oyster mushroom contains lovastatin, a substance of the class of statins that is often prescribed for atherosclerosis.
-I consider the efficacy of statins to be unclear, but it is good to know that fungi and other mushrooms are their natural source.
+Oyster mushroom contains lovastatin, a substance of the class of statins that is often prescribed against atherosclerosis.
+I consider the efficacy of statins to be unclear, but it is good to know that fungi and other fungi are their natural source.

 Anti-rabies effects of oysters

-The anti- rabies effects of oyster mucilage were first described by the Japanese at the turn of the 1960s ( Watanabe1969aap ).
-With other publications in this direction, the bag broke down in the 21st century.
+The anti- rabies effects of oyster mucilage were first described by the Japanese at the end of the 1960s ( Watanabe1969aap ).
+With other publications in this direction, the bag has broken up in the 21st century.

-Oyster mushroom has some anti-cancer effects, though less potent and less specific than glossy gloss and some other types of Polyporales .
+Oyster mushroom has certain anticancer effects, though less potent and less specific than glossy gloss and some other types of Polyporales .

 The anticancer effects of oyster oyster indicate: Cao2015aap , Devi2015iad , Facchini2014aap , Olufemi2012aie , Jedinak2010poi , Jedinak2008poi , Gu2006ceo and others.
 These effects are attributed mainly to polysaccharides (more correctly to proteoglycans) that were analyzed in the clay by the Silva2012ppc study.

 There are specific and non-specific anti-cancer effects in fungi.
-Non-specific anti-cancer and other effects are common to a large number of edible mushrooms such as Lentinus , Auricularia , Flammulina , whose degenerate cultivated form is known as the Enoki fungus, Tremella , Hericium , Of Grifola (trsnatec).
-Consuming these mushrooms as a category generally improves health ( Chang1996fpe , Xu2012cpe ), but we are mainly interested in the specific effects of individual fungi.
-It does not make sense, for example, to talk about the anticancer effect of mucilage when the same effect of a large group of unrelated mushrooms (see, for example, Martin2010ccs ) is merely the fact that it contains non-specific fungal proteoglycans that activate cytotoxic immunity.
-See an overview of beta glucan in edible fungi, Rop2009bhf .
+Nonspecific anticancer and other effects are common to a large number of edible fungi such as Lentinus , Auricularia , Flammulina , whose degenerate cultivated form is known as the Enoki fungus, Tremella , Hericium , of Grifola (trsnatec).
+Consuming these fungi as a category generally improves health ( Chang1996fpe , Xu2012cpe ), but we are mainly interested in the specific effects of individual fungi.
+It does not make sense, for example, to talk about the anticancer effect of moth when the same effect of a large group of unrelated mushrooms (see, for example, the study Martin2010ccs ) is simply because it contains non-specific fungal proteoglycans that activate cytotoxic immunity.
+See an overview of beta glucan in edible mushrooms, Rop2009bhf .
 As for the anticancer effects, numerous other species of the genus Pleurotus are also extensively studied: P. eryngii , P. citrinopileatus , P. djamor , P. giganteus , P. nebrodensis , P. abalonus , P. cystidiosus , P. pulmonarius ,